phptech0000/slim-cms/README.md

  - Many types show field from admin panel(hidden, checkbox, select, wysiwyg html, text)
  - Logging system
  - Developer admin panel mode
+ - Create new module

-If you are interested in this system, **place a star** )))
+If you are interested in this system, **place a star** ))) If the project attains **more than 30 stars**, the official website of the documentation will be created.

 Installation: